Booligoosh/codetheweb.blog/_posts/2020-06-15-javascript-localstorage.md

 All localStorage data gets converted to a string before saving, even if it's not a string to begin with.

 ## Inspecting localStorage
-Google Chrome has a built in tool to help you view the data that you have stored in localStorage.
+Google Chrome has a built-in tool to help you view the data that you have stored in localStorage.
 Many other browsers also have similar tools.
 To open the localStorage inspector in Google Chrome, start by right-clicking on your page, then clicking "Inspect Element".
 From here, go to the "Application" tab.
 You may need to click the little arrow in the inspector tab bar to find it:

 ![Application button in the Google Chrome inspector tab bar][inspector-application-tab-button-img]